Braves vs. Dodgers Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 178 hits with 31 doubles, three triples, 29 home runs and 69 walks.
-He has driven in 79 runs with 61 stolen bases.
+- Acuna has collected 181 hits with 31 doubles, three triples, 30 home runs and 70 walks.
+He has driven in 83 runs with 62 stolen bases.

-- Acuna has picked up at least one hit in three straight games.
-During his last five outings he is hitting .333 with a double, a home run, a walk and five RBI.
+- Acuna hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .435 with a double, two home runs, two walks and nine RBI.

 Acuna Recent Games